decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 - Overlay an invisible entity that has a `MeshCollider` component.
 - Edit the model in an external tool like Blender to include a _collider mesh_.
 The collider must be named _x_collider_, where _x_ is the name of the model.
 So for a model named _house_, the collider must be named _house_collider_.

-You might also want to assign the pointer events collision layer to the `visible_meshes_collision_mask` in case you want the hover hints and pointer events to respond more accurately to the contour of the entity.
+You might also want to assign the pointer events collision layer to the `visibleMeshesCollisionMask` in case you want the hover hints and pointer events to respond more accurately to the contour of the entity.
 Note that this is more demanding on performance.

 {{< hint warning >}}
-**📔 Note**: Make sure you don't have the same layer (physics, pointer events or custom layers) assigned to both `visible_meshes_collision_mask` and `invisible_meshes_collision_mask`, as that would be a very inefficient use of resources.
+**📔 Note**: Make sure you don't have the same layer (physics, pointer events or custom layers) assigned to both `visibleMeshesCollisionMask` and `invisibleMeshesCollisionMask`, as that would be a very inefficient use of resources.
 You can have different layers on each, such as physics on the invisible layer and pointer events on the visible layer.
 {{< /hint >}}

 ```ts